-5.3.2 Test accuracy
+5.3.2.
+Test accuracy

 To compare the results provided by C4.5 over the different training set selection algorithm outputs we develop a statistical analysis.
 First, we use the ANOVA analysis of one factor [16] for each problem to be used for that purpose; the factor being the algorithms used.
 Given that significant differences were found for all algorithms with respect to the mean result values associated with the different algorithms analyzed, we performed a Tamhane means rank test [16] with a confidence coefficient of 95%, as the hypothesis of equality of variances of the results was rejected in all of the analyzes performed for each method (Levene test).
-The tests were performed using SPSS [42] statistical package (see from Table A.1 to A.3 in the appendix).
+The tests were performed using SPSS [41] statistical package (see from Tables A.1-A.3 in Appendix A).